 • Only useful for artists

-Percent of sales taken: As a free member, ArtStation takes 12% plus a 30-cent transaction fee for sales made through its marketplace.
+Percent of sales taken: ArtStation keeps 8% of sales (or 5% if self-promoted and 12% for non-pro) + $0.30 transaction fee for sales made through its marketplace.
 For sales made through your ArtStation-powered website without the purchase being made through the marketplace, ArtStation takes a 5% cut plus the same transaction fee.

 ingramspark